The Drill for Breaking News

 - Pre-write as much background and context as possible.
-The task then is just to write a lead and perhaps slot in a key quote.
+The task then is just to write a lead, add data and perhaps slot in a key quote.

 - Double-staff key events or have two people monitoring a major televised speech.
 They can hand off to each other on writing sets of Alerts that they cover with Newsbreaks and then fold into an Update.

 - Desks can often help fix UPDATES by cutting them if they are overwritten in order to move update1s and update2s quickly, leaving reporters to get on with a more polished writethrough.

 - Do not allow separate update series to proliferate.
 Most stories do not require more than a single trunk story, updated as needed.
 Do not do an UPDATE 1 to each Newsbreak unless they are totally different stories.

 - Remember to consult the desk and to keep editors abreast of your plans for UPDATES by sending skedlines (see section above).

 - WORK FROM EDITED AND PUBLISHED COPY when updating, otherwise the desk will have to re-edit your story, slowing down the publishing process.
 Find a copy of your earlier update in a Publish basket in Lynx Editor or by doing a search in Lynx Editor.

 - Remember to add "trashlines" or advisory lines to updates noting what you have added or changed in each update.
 BOLD FACE your text changes in subsequent updates to help the editing desk to edit and publish updates more quickly.
 (Desks please remember to remove the boldface before publishing.)